Baskin-Robbins: Australia

 Baskin-Robbins Australia is a wholly owned and operated subsidiary of Inspire Brands, the parent company of Baskin-Robbins and Dunkin'.
 In October 2010, Dunkin' Brands terminated its license agreement with the collapsed Allied Brands Group for Baskin-Robbins in Australia, and now supports its Australian franchisees directly.
 The Baskin-Robbins Australia Franchise Support & Training Centre is based in Brisbane.

 Ireland

 Baskin Robbins opened in the Republic of Ireland and Northern Ireland in 2015 with a total of eight shops.

+Controversies

+In 2019, an advertisement promoting a new ice cream flavor in South Korea, "Pink Star," featuring child model Ella Gross, generated controversy, with some internet users describing the ad as "overly sexualized."
+The company withdrew the ad and apologized to its customers.